cyvive/agnostic/README.md

 ### Automatic JSON Schema generation

 [To JSON Schema](https://github.com/ruzicka/to-json-schema) allows the developer to provide just the JSON data payload and it will generate the appropriate JSON Schema from it.

+### Compatible Versioning

+Semantic Versioning is awesome, however most developers still struggle to understand the PATCH part of the versioning standard.
+For API's consumed by others, [Compatible Versioning](https://github.com/staltz/comver)(ComVer) is a better choice as its backwards compatible with Semantic Versioning and enforces that API versions only change when directed by the underlying data changes

+### Backwards Compatible API Versioning

+While its technically possible for each Verb in REST to have its own version, it adds unecessary complexity to the API.
+As such each route shares a ComVer across all Verbs.
+Internally **Data Pipelines** are utilized for all data mutations, making it possible to serve the following simultaneously:

+- **2.x.0**
+- **1.x.0**

+Where x is any minor version.

+### MicroService Schema

+The ability to have a versioned internal schema for a MicroService is not commonly talked about.
+However its benefits should not be underestimated.
+At the simplest level, it provides a common structure for a single endpoint / route.
+Where as when used with extenal databases, public API's or MicroServices it ensures proper ETL compatiblity irrespective of the changes to the external service while maintining backwards compatible versioning.

+A MicroService Schema also clarifies the Data Modelling boundaries within a _Suite of MicroServices_, and when _Functions_ are more suitable

+Finally by creating the schema all necessary business fields are easily populated with their respective logic irrespective of the data path.

+For more examples and usage information see [Skematic](https://github.com/mekanika/skematic)

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/-3.svg?sanitize=true"></a></p>